 About Brock Township

 The Township of Brock is located on the east shore of Lake Simcoe approximately 1.5 hours northeast of Toronto.
 The municipality represents three distinct urban areas, numerous hamlets, and beautiful countryside.
-While agriculture is our largest employer, a full range of commercial and industrial businesses are located within the urban areas of Beaverton, Cannington, and Sunderland.
+While agriculture is one of Brock's most prominent industries, a full range of commercial and industrial businesses are located within the urban areas of Beaverton, Cannington, and Sunderland.

 Brock Township’s location on Lake Simcoe and the Trent-Severn Waterway make it a popular destination for tourists – both summer and winter.
 The municipality was named for General Sir Isaac Brock, a young soldier who was shot by the Americans as he led his soldiers into battle attempting to prevent the Americans from establishing a landing at Queenston Heights during the War of 1812.